Polldace/Data-related-job-analysis/README.md

 # Data-related-job-analysis
-I am interested in data and hoping to find opportunities in this field for my future career.
+I am interested in data field.
 So I did this project to explore the current state of the data-related job market.
 I wrote three Python scripts to scrap job information from a job-hunting website, then clean and analyse the data respectively.

 The Python script 'Scraper' is to get job information, 'Data clean' is to clean the data, and 'Data job analysis.ipynb' I wrote shows the data analysis results.
 The following questions will be answered:
 * 1.Which Australian major city has most job positions?